2206-devops-batch/AlexS-project0/README.md

     - pip install -r requirements.txt
 - run ./start.sh [OPTIONAL:username] [OPTIONAL:password] on terminal

-Method Two: (If you dont feel like installing external packages)
-- run source/Scripts/activate on terminal (this will activate the virtual environment where external packages are installed)
-- run ./start.sh [OPTIONAL:username] [OPTIONAL:password] on terminal

 ## How to Use the Project
 - sign up
 - type the desire item exactly as shown on the menu and press enter to add to cart